jarod-wilson/psy6422/README.md

 # How COVID-19 changed gaming habits
-Project completed as part of PSY6422 module at the University of Sheffield exploring how the COVID-19 pandemic has affected gaming habits.
+Project completed as part of the PSY6422 module at the University of Sheffield exploring how the COVID-19 pandemic has affected gaming habits.

 Full project is viewable at https://jarod-wilson.github.io/psy6422/.